Enigmatic-Smile/docs/webhooks/README.md

 <hr>

 # Authentication
 To confirm that received events are being sent from Fidel we recommend verifying webhook signatures.
 That can be done by using the `x-fidel-signature` and `x-fidel-timestamp` HTTP headers.
-This isn't required, but offers an additional layer of security.
+This isn’t required, but offers an additional layer of security.

 A unique secret key is generated for each webhook.
 The key is returned in the response's `secretKey` property if you are using the Webhooks API.
 You can also copy the key from the dashboard's webhooks page by clicking in the **Show Key** button next to your webhook endpoint.
 To verify a webhook request, generate a signature using the same key that Fidel uses and compare that to the value of the `x-fidel-signature` header.